Peripheral nerve tumors

 Preparing for an appointment

-If your primary care doctor thinks you have a peripheral nerve tumor, he or she may refer you to a doctor who specializes in disorders of the nervous system (neurologist) or a doctor trained in brain and nervous system surgery (neurosurgeon).
+If your primary care provider thinks you have a peripheral nerve tumor, you'll be referred to a specialist.
+Specialists include doctors who are experts in disorders of the nervous system, called neurologists, and doctors trained in brain and nervous system surgery, called neurosurgeons.

 What you can do